sbryngelson/group-docs/group-syllabus/computers.md

 * GT Rogues Gallery
     * User guide [here](https://gt-crnch-rg.readthedocs.io/en/main/)
     * Purpose: Use of brand-new, forward-looking, or weird hardware.
-At the time of writing, including an NV H100 server, AMD MI210 GPU server, Bluefield-2/3 SmartNICs, RISC-V and ARM CPUs, etc.
+At the time of writing, it includes an NV H100 server, GH200 nodes, AMD MI210 GPU server, Bluefield-2/3 SmartNICs, RISC-V and Arm CPUs, etc.
-    * "Rules": Few rules, just follow guidelines in documentation.
-No limitations on hardware access/node hours.
+    * "Rules": There are few rules; just follow the guidelines in the documentation.
+There are no limitations on hardware access/node hours.
     * Get access via [this link](https://crnch-rg.cc.gatech.edu/request-rogues-gallery-access/)

 * GT Wingtip-gpu3
     * User guide [here](https://github.gatech.edu/cse-computing/compute-resources/blob/main/docs/systems/wingtip-gpu.md)
-    * Purpose: Small (but possibly very long) GPU jobs, hosts 5x NV A100-80GB at the moment
+    * Purpose: Small (but possibly very long) GPU jobs, hosts 5x NV A100-80GB PCIe at the moment
-    * "Rules": There is no scheduler on this machine, so be mindful of others' use of it.
+    * "Rules":  Be mindful of others' use of this machine as it does not have a scheduler.
     * Get access by emailing [Will Powell](mailto:will.powell@cc.gatech.edu), cc me.

 * ACCESS-CI computers
     * These are a set of university supercomputers listed [here](https://access-ci.org/resource-providers/).
 Each has its own user guide.
 At the time of writing, we have access to NCSA Delta (A100 GPUs), PSC Bridges2 (V100 GPUs), Purdue Anvil, and Texas A&M ACES (H100 GPUs), but we can change to others as needed.
 We primarily use NCSA Delta.
     * Purpose: All-purpose resources for CPU and GPU simulation.
-    * "Rules": Be mindful of the node hours that are available.
+    * "Rules": Be mindful of the available node hours.
 Queue times might be long.
-    * Our account number: `PHY240200`
+    * Our account number:
+       * `PHY240200` (ACCESS-CI Maximize, NCSA Delta only)
+       * `PHY210084` (ACCESS-CI Accelerate; Bridges2, Delta, and so on)
     * Get access by
         * Creating an account [here](https://identity.access-ci.org/new-user.html)
         * Then, message Spencer on Slack with your username